 Global financial conditions have always been subject to volatility.
-Access to public financing has been negatively impacted by sovereign debt concerns in Europe and the United States, as well as concerns over global growth rates and conditions.
+Access to public financing may negatively impacted by sovereign debt concerns, as well as concerns over global growth rates and conditions.
 These factors may impact the ability of the Company to obtain equity or debt financing in the future, and, if obtained, on terms favourable to the Company.
 Increased levels of volatility and market turmoil can adversely impact the Company's operations and the value and price of the common shares could be adversely affected.